xrcyz/xrcyz.github.io/_drafts/2022-04-24-raymarched-voxel-reaction-diffusion.md

 ![neural game of life screenshots](/assets/images/neural-games-of-life.png))

 At this point it occurred to me that the neural network can be plotted as a function `z = f(x,y)`.
-I could visualise each rule set and, more importantly, reason about them as functional programs that map inputs to outputs.
+I could plot each rule set and, more importantly, reason about them as functional programs that map inputs to outputs.
 It feels much more natural to me to read a neural network as a tree of nested functions (output to input) than as a pipeline of operations (input to output).

-I started reading some shaders by [Paul Wheeler](https://openprocessing.org/user/254459?view=sketches), [Sayama](https://openprocessing.org/user/159668?view=sketches), [MathFoxLab](https://openprocessing.org/user/161812?view=sketches) and others on OpenProcessing, and eventually hacked together... this.
+I started reading some shaders by [Paul Wheeler](https://openprocessing.org/user/254459?view=sketches), [Sayama](https://openprocessing.org/user/159668?view=sketches), [MathFoxLab](https://openprocessing.org/user/161812?view=sketches) and others on OpenProcessing, and eventually hacked together a visualisation.

 <p align="center">
     <a href="https://openprocessing.org/sketch/1254639">